Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-7.md

 The decryption algorithm in $\Sigma'$ simply throws away the first two bits of the ciphertext and then calls $\Sigma$.Dec.

-(a) Does $\Sigma'$ have CPA$\varPhi$ security?
+(a) Does $\Sigma'$ have CPA$\Phi$ security?
 Prove or disprove (if disproving, show a distinguisher and calculate its advantage).
 (b) Does $\Sigma'$ have CPA security?
 Prove or disprove (if disproving, show a distinguisher and calculate its advantage).

 7.3.
 Suppose a user is using Construction 7.4 and an adversary observes two ciphertexts that have the same $r$ value.

 (a) What exactly does the adversary learn about the plaintexts in this case?
 (b) How do you reconcile this with the fact that in the proof of Claim 7.5 there is a hybrid where $r$ values are *never* repeated?

 7.4.
-Construction 7.4 is a randomized encryption scheme, but we could also consider dening it as a **nonce-based** scheme, interpreting r as the nonce: $\text{Enc}(k,r,m)=(r,F(k,r)\oplus m)$.
+Construction 7.4 is a randomized encryption scheme, but we could also consider defining it as a **nonce-based** scheme, interpreting r as the nonce: $\text{Enc}(k,r,m)=(r,F(k,r)\oplus m)$.
 Formally prove that it is secure as a deterministic, nonce-based scheme.
 In other words, show that the following two libraries are indistinguishable, where $\Sigma$ refers to Construction 7.4.

 $$
 \def\arraystretch{1.5}